2006 United States House of Representatives elections in North Carolina

 The United States House of Representative elections of 2006 in North Carolina were held on 7 November 2006 as part of the biennial election to the United States House of Representatives.
 All thirteen seats in North Carolina, and 435 nationwide, were elected.

 The Democrats gained a seat, becoming the largest party in terms of both representatives and popular vote.
 All incumbents ran again, with twelve of the thirteen winning re-election.
 Republican incumbent Charles H. Taylor lost the 11th district, while fellow Republican Robin Hayes came close to losing in the 8th.

-It is not to be confused with the election to the North Carolina House of Representatives, which was held on the same day.